 The Handbook defines the code standards which WordPress developers must meet when adding their contributions to the WordPress core and submitting themes and plugins to the official repository.

-Although major changes and improvements were made, WordPress still has a way to go in terms of accessibility.
-While WordPress aims to conform to the Authoring Tool Accessibility Guidelines (ATAG) 2.0 , there are a couple of issues that prevent it from being 100% accessible:
+Although major changes and improvements have been made, WordPress still has some work to do in the area of accessibility.
+While WordPress strives to comply with the Authoring Tool Accessibility Guidelines (ATAG) 2.0, there are other issues that stand in the way of 100% accessibility:

 - Third-party theme and plugin developers don’t always follow the accessibility guidelines which means most of the accessibility issues in WordPress stem from inaccessible themes and plugins.

-- The new Gutenberg-editor editor had 90 accessibility problems at the time of its release, with only 22 accessibility issues remaining unresolved at the time of writing this article.
+- The new Gutenberg editor had 90 accessibility issues at the time of its release.
+(At the time of this writing, only 22 issues remain unresolved).

 Tips for Building Accessible WordPress Websites

-When you are building an accessible website, there are certain principles set forth by the Web Content Accessibility Guidelines that you can use to ensure anyone can use your site.
+When you create an accessible website, there are certain principles that are laid out in the Web Content Accessibility Guidelines.
+You should definitely use them to make sure that everyone can use your website.

 Website Accessibility Checklist

-- Perceivable: Users have to be able to perceive the information and user interface components.
+- Perceptible: All users must be able to perceive the components of the information and user interface.

-- Operable: No matter what device or method a visitor is using to access your site, the user interface components and navigation must be usable.
+- Usable: Regardless of what device users use to access your website, the user interface components and navigation must be usable.

-- Understandable: All website visitors must be able to understand the information and the user interface.
+- Understandable: All users must be able to understand the information as well as the user interface.

-- Robust: Visitors as well as various user agents (including assistive technologies) must be able to read and understand the content on your website.
+- Robust: Both users and various user agents (including assistive technologies) must be able to read and understand the content of the website.